Markers

 Managing markers for nonexistent data points

-A marker can only be added to a matching data point, or it will find the closest date match.
+A marker can only be added to a matching data point.
+If there is no exact match, it will find the closest date match.
 To mitigate this, you can always add an invisible placeholder for any bar spacing you want to reserve but not show.
-You can do this by adding these placeholders on your fetch response, before loading the data into the chart, or by calling updateChartData to add the missing points right before you add a marker.
+You can do this by adding these placeholders on your fetch response before loading the data into the chart, or by calling updateChartData to add the missing points right before you add a marker.
 Your data object should only include a Date/DT field.

 Things to know when adding invisible candles